printdotio/printio-ios-sdk/ios_sdk_customization.md

 ## Custom Share Text

 Set the text to be included when a user clicks the Share this app button.
-Note: This option is set outside of the side menu object.
+Note: This is option from Side Menu, in order to use it, Side Menu needs to be enabled first.

 | Method | Parameters - Options |
 | :---- | :---- |